iOliverNguyen/hackernews-dump/README.md

   into a file as `<number>.partial.jsonl`, and when all 1000 items of the chunk are downloaded, the file will be named to `<number>.json`.
 It will skip the items that are already downloaded.
 - Subsequent runs will pick up the data from `.partial.jsonl` file and continue updating the data.
 It also take the new max item id and continue downloading the data from there.
+- Can use `--update-back` flag to update the data from the last N days, to have scores updated.
 - Use `--debug` flag to limit the goroutine, the number of items per chunk, etc. for easily seeing progress and debugging.

 ## License